junxit/us-congress-bills-110/metadata.md

 - 2007-02-12 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 94). (text: CR H1433)
 - 2007-02-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 94).(text: CR H1433)
 - 2007-02-13 — Received in the Senate and referred to the Committee on the Judiciary.
+- 2007-03-01 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2007-03-01 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2007-03-01 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2007-03-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 64.